 Traditionally, the mooncake's filling was made out of red bean paste, lotus seed paste, or salted duck egg yolk.
 But traditions evolve; these days more exotic flavours are available -- think pandan leaves, durian, mocha, tiramisu or sambal chilli paste.

-One twist in Malaysia, compared to mainland China, Taiwan and Hong Kong, is the local ingredients used in the mooncakes, such as pandan leaves or durian (see here for a rundown of mooncakes in Saigon).
-Another is kids parading round with colourful paper lanterns, many in the shape of animals.
-This year, Mid-Autumn falls on September 12, with Central Market chosen by Tourism Malaysia as the focus of KL’s celebrations.
-Its Lantern Parade is free to attend, and is due to run from 16:00 until 22:30 on September 10.
+One twist in Malaysia, compared to mainland China, Taiwan and Hong Kong, is that children parade round with colourful paper lanterns, many in the shape of animals.
+This has given rise to a popular local name for the celebration: the Lantern Festival.

 Whether even the brightest moon of the year will be visible through the city’s light and air pollution is of course far from guaranteed.